 Morton Oral Histories

-Stay tuned for stories collected from Morton residents about their memories of the community, where their families came from, how many generations of their family lived in Morton, and their favorite people, places and things!
+Enjoy stories about Morton, IL from residents including memories of the community, where their families came from, how many generations of their family lived in Morton, and their favorite people, places and things!
 A special thanks to Steve Newhouse who spent an incredible amount of time assisting with this project.
 Anything from advising, coordinating and recording several of the interviews you see here.
 He was integral to this project and a wealth of information.
 Thanks also to Susan Pyles and Linda Yoder, who also helped organize and record a few of the stories gathered here.
+Community Members were invited to participate through e-mail newsletters, newspaper articles, posters, info sessions, personal invites and more!
+An additional thanks goes to those who participated below!

 Morton Written Histories